-Whether you’re upgrading your current office lighting or designing the office space of a new development project, it’s important to consider the advantages and disadvantages of LED Lighting for a commercial lighting application.
-Here are 5 important points of analysis when considering LED Lighting to Fluorescent:
+Whether you’re upgrading your current office lighting or planning lighting design for a new office building, it’s important to consider the advantages and disadvantages of LED lighting for a commercial lighting application.
+Here are five important points to consider when comparing LED office lighting versus fluorescent lighting.

 - Initial Investment

 - Life Span and Warranty

 - Fluorescent Ballast and Lamp Replacement Costs

 - Design Aesthetic

 Depending on the fixture type, whether troffers or architectural linear pendant fixtures, LED fixtures can be slightly more expensive than fluorescent fixtures.
 However, this is not always the case, and LED fixture prices are rapidly becoming more competitive versus fluorescent alternatives.
 That’s especially true if you need features like dimming and EM (emergency backup).

 Tip: Choose one fluorescent lighting fixture and one LED light fixture of a similar design that you like.
 Then compare features and costs.

 Life Span and Warranty